intel/QAT_Engine/README.md

 * Only one level of forking is permitted, if a child process forks again then the Intel&reg; Quickassist Technology OpenSSL\* Engine will not be available in that forked process.

-## Known Issues

-There is currently a bug in OpenSSL\* speed that was introduced by the following commit:

-    0930e07d1eb522e663abe543ee865a508749946e
-    Useless allocation

-The commit causes random failures when running asynchronous RSA/DSA/ECDSA speed tests.
-The commit will be reverted in the launch version of OpenSSL\* 1.1.0.
-In the meantime as a workaround the commit can be reverted manually in your clone of the OpenSSL\* 1.1.0 repo using the following git command:

-    git revert 0930e07d1eb522e663abe543ee865a508749946e

 ## Installation Instructions